Since you have decided to take the heat and design your website on your own for your small business, there is something we can do to help!

 Image Source: Checkfront

-It helps you retain more readers for a long time and also increases the chances of conversions as well.
+It helps you retain more readers for a long time and increases the chances of conversions.

 Make sure you also place social media profiles at the homepage of your website, so visitors can find you on multiple platforms as well.